agile-lab-dev/Data-Product-Specification/README.md

   * allowed characters are `[a-zA-Z0-9]` and `[_-]`.
   * the ID is a URN of the form `urn:dmb:cmp:$DPDomain:$DPName:$DPMajorVersion:$OutputPortName`.
 * `Name: [String]*` the name of the Output Port.
 This name is used also for display purposes, so it can contain all kind of characters.
 When used inside the Output Port ID all special characters are replaced with standard ones and spaces are replaced with dashes.
 * `FullyQualifiedName: [Option[String]]` human-readable name that describes better the Output Port.
-It can also contain specific details (if this is a table this field could contain also indications regarding the databse and the schema).
+It can also contain specific details (if this is a table this field could contain also indications regarding the database and the schema).
 * `Description: [String]` detailed explanation about the function and the meaning of the output port.
 * `Kind: [String]*` type of the entity.
 Since this is an Output Port the only allowed value is `outputport`.
 * `Version: [String]*` specific version of the output port.
 Displayed as `X.Y.Z` where X is the major version of the Data Product, Y is the minor feature and Z is the patch.
 Major version (X) is also shown in the component ID and those fields( version and ID) are always aligned with one another.
-Please note that the major version of the component *must always* corresponde to the major version of the Data Product it belongs to.
+Please note that the major version of the component *must always* corresponds to the major version of the Data Product it belongs to.
 Constraints:
   * Major version of the Data Product is always the same as the major version of all of its components and it is the same version that is shown in both Data Product ID and component ID.
 * `InfrastructureTemplateId: [String]*` the id of the microservice responsible for provisioning the component.
 A microservice may be capable of provisioning several components generated from different use case templates.
 * `UseCaseTemplateId: [Option[String]]*` the id of the template used in the builder to create the component.
 Could be empty in case the component was not created from a builder template.
 * `DependsOn: [Array[String]]*` A component could depend on other components belonging to the same Data Product, for example a SQL Output port could be dependent on a Raw Output Port because it is just an external table.
 This is also used to define the provisioning order among components.
 Constraints: